maxime1jacquet/npm-directives/projects/ngx-parallax/README.md

 ## 2- Import in your project

-With Angular 17, you have 2 ways to import the directive (standalone or ngModule)
+Since Angular 17, you have 2 ways to import the directive (standalone or ngModule)

 ### 2.a- With standalone component